West Valley Mega Site

 Approval Process

-Streamlined path: Pre-application → submittals → public hearings → final approvals with publishable conditions to de-risk buyer development schedule.
+Pre-application → submittals → public hearings → final approvals with publishable conditions to de-risk buyer development schedule.

 Signals & Comps